craig8196/hashmap/README.md

 The third, nospace.c, reduces the max size of the map so we can test the no space return code.
 The fourth, random.c, implements random testing to vet and remove remaining flaws.
+The fifth, large.c, implements random testing using millions of entries.
+The sixth, speed_insert.c, runs a simple performance test for insertions.

 ## Further Work
- * Validate that the Robin Hood algorithms are implemented correctly.
+ * [ ] Validate that the Robin Hood algorithms are implemented correctly.
- * Revisit max probe calculations and heuristic for growing the map.
+ * [ ] Revisit max probe calculations and heuristic for growing the map.
- * Allow shrinkage.
+ * [ ] Allow shrinkage.
 Develop a heuristic for deallocation.
 Make an option?
- * Run performance tests.
+Probably &lt; 25% full is good for reallocation.
+ * [ ] Run performance tests (110M int insertions per second on my Intel Core i3 2.2GHz-3.4GHz 6BG DDR3).
- * Compare with other hashmap implementations.
+ * [ ] Compare with other hashmap implementations.
- * Is it possible to prefetch next bucket?
+ * [ ] Is it possible to prefetch next bucket?
 So while performing an operation we're fetching the next bucket in the mean-time.
- * Optimize removal (refactore back shift operation).
+ * [ ] Optimize removal (refactore back shift operation).
- * Optimize insertion.
+ * [ ] Optimize insertion.
 If possible.